-- On March 10, 2020, Governor Charlie Baker declared a state of emergency in Massachusetts to support the Commonwealth's response to the coronavirus disease 2019 (COVID-19). - 20.
+- On March 10, 2020, Governor Charlie Baker declared a state of emergency in Massachusetts to support the Commonwealth's response to the coronavirus disease 2019 (COVID-19). - 17.
 On or around March 16, 2020, TSI closed all of their locations in Massachusetts.
 Members immediately lost access to the health club facilities.
-The Commonwealth does not challenge the Defendants' necessary actions to close their health clubs to comply with the Governor's executive orders during the state of emergency or his phased reopening plan for businesses. - 21.
-On or about March 16, 2020, members began notifying the Defendants that they wished to immediately cancel their membership, as is their right under G.L c.
+The Commonwealth does not challenge TSI's necessary actions to close their health clubs to comply with the Governor's executive orders during the state of emergency or his phased reopening plan for businesses. - 18.
+On or about March 16, 2020, members began notifying TSI that they wished to immediately cancel their membership, as is their right under G.L c.
 93 §82, which provides for cancellation without penalty when health clubs substantially change their operations.
 Members made these requests by phone, by mail, and by email and other electronic communication to TSI and to individual BSC locations.

-Some members emailed Walsh directly. - 22.
-The Defendants refused to honor many of these cancellations.
-In some cases, the Defendants failed to answer their phones or respond to electronic communications. - 23.
-In other instances, the Defendants informed members that cancellations could only be done in person or by certified or registered mail, despite the fact that clubs' physical locations were closed and TSI employees were not in the clubs to accept in-person or mailed cancellation requests.
-Even then, the Defendants notified members that cancellations would only be honored if members made them according to the Defendants' cancellation policy, which required 30 or 45 days notice of cancellation and a cancellation fee between \$10 and \$25.
-This meant that members who canceled would be required to pay an additional month's membership fee in addition to the cancellation fee, despite being unable to access or use the facilities.
+- 19. TSI refused to honor many of these cancellations.
+In some cases, TSI failed to answer their phones or respond to electronic communications.
+In other instances, TSI informed members that cancellations could only be done in person or by certified or registered mail, despite the fact that clubs' physical locations were closed and TSI employees were not in the clubs to accept in-person or mailed cancellation requests.
+Even then, TSI notified members that cancellations would only be honored if members made them according to TSI's cancellation policy, which required 30 or 45 days notice of cancellation and a cancellation fee between \$10 and \$25.
+This meant that members who canceled would be required to pay an additional month's membership fee in addition to the cancellation fee, despite being unable to access or use the facilities. - On April 1, 2020, TSI began charging its members for their April membership fee even though the health clubs remined closed.
+Many members were surprised and upset by this action because they had either already canceled their membership or because they reasonably assumed that TSI would not charge them while the clubs were completely shut down.